 - Interest-free period: many cards will allow you to make interest-free purchases by offering an interest-free period.
 This period may last for up to 55 days.
 Interest-free days are typically only offered to those who have paid their entire balance.

 - Balance transfer: this involves transferring the balance of one credit card to another credit provider.
 People generally undergo balance transfers to receive an introductory interest rate discount with the new provider, particularly when struggling to pay off an existing balance.
+This may be one credit card debt consolidation option.

 - Cash advance: this involves using your card to withdraw cash from an ATM, pay certain bills, make gambling-related purchases, and buy foreign currency.
 However, cash advances may attract a fee or a higher interest rate.